James MacKnight (agrarian reformer): Newspaperman, Belfast and Derry

 MacKnight was born near Rathfriland, County Down, the son of Irish-speaking Presbyterian smallholder.
-He aspired to the Presbyterian ministry, and after reading Greek and Latin at the school of David Henderson in Newry, in 1825 entered the collegiate department of the Belfast Academical Institution (established on liberal principals by the former United Irishman, William Drennan).
+He aspired to the Presbyterian ministry, and after reading Greek and Latin at the school of David Henderson in Newry (some years ahead of John Mitchel), in 1825 entered the collegiate department of the Belfast Academical Institution (established on liberal principals by the former United Irishman, William Drennan).
 Deficient in extempore preaching, MacKnight changed course.
 In 1829 he joined Belfast's leading paper, the News-Letter, becoming its editor within the year.

 At the News Letter MacKnight maintained criticism of the undisputed leader of Catholic Ireland, Daniel O'Connell.
 He depreciated O'Connell's focus on repeal of the Acts of Union, with the prospect it entailed of a Catholic-majority parliament in Dublin.
 MacKnight believed that patriotic sentiment might have been better channelled into a revival of the Irish language (something for which O'Connell had declared himself "sufficiently utilitarian" to have no interest).

+At the same time (albeit in pamphlets that were pseudonymous), MacKnight sided with the O'Connellites, defending Catholics, in the face of Protestant outrage over the teaching at Maynooth of the 18th century, allegedly inquisitorial, theologian, Pierre Dens.
+He suggested that the alarm over Dens was being driven by those determined to derail municipal reform, preserve the Ascendancy privileges of the Church of Ireland, and "beguile half-informed Protestants into Orangeism".
+Their "Roman Catholic countrymen would never be party to any scheme" for doing Protestants "civil or political injustice".

 At odds with the unionist but Tory proprietors of the News Letter, in 1846 MacKnight moved to Derry where he was to edit the Londonderry Standard (1846–1847, 1854–1876).
-The paper advocated "the interests of the orthodox presbyterians of Ireland" (in implicit opposition both to unitarianism and to the pan-Protestant political union with the Ascendancy Church of Ireland proposed by the sometime Presbyterian Moderator, Henry Cooke).
+The paper advocated "the interests of the orthodox presbyterians of Ireland" in implicit opposition both to unitarianism and to the pan-Protestant political union with the Anglican Ascendancy proposed by the sometime Presbyterian Moderator, Henry Cooke.
 From 1848 he also edited the Banner of Ulster (a twice-weekly journal set up as the organ of the General Assembly of the Presbyterian Church) attacking in his first editorial the violent anti-popery of the proselytising "home missions".
-Both papers had excoriated landlords (including the powerful Marquis of Londonderry) for failing to reduce rents during the Great Famine.
-Proposing that "landownership is, to a certain extent, a public trusteeship".
+Both papers had excoriated landlords, including the powerful Marquis of Londonderry, for failing to reduce rents during the Great Famine, proposing that "landownership is, to a certain extent, a public trusteeship".
 It was an editorial line MacKnight continued.